MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-revalue.md

 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for appreciation posting.

     > [!NOTE]
-    >   Step 4 only works if you have set up the following: In the **FA Posting Group Card** window for the posting group of the fixed asset, the **Appreciation Account** field contains the general ledger debit account and the **Appreciation Bal.
+    >   Step 4 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Appreciation Account** field contains the general ledger debit account and the **Appreciation Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
 For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 5. Choose the **Post** action.

 ## <a name="to-post-a-write-down-from-the-fixed-asset-gl-journal"></a>To post a write-down from the fixed asset G/L journal